Hersheypark: Hershey's Chocolatetown

 On October 3, 2018, Hershey Entertainment and Resorts revealed its "biggest announcement ever" – a new section of the park called Hershey's Chocolatetown.
 It features Candymonium, a Bolliger & Mabillard hypercoaster; the Chocolatier themed restaurant, bar, and patio; the Sweeterie confectionery kitchen; as well as a 10,000 square foot flagship boutique store, Hersheypark Supply Co, Milton's Ice Cream Parlor, a 2,200-square-foot Starbucks store and a kettle corn location that is the largest in Hersheypark.
-Also, a one-of-a-kind Hershey's Kisses fountain is part of Chocolatetown.
+Chocolatetown also features a unique Hershey's Kisses fountain.

 The project cost an estimated $150 million making this the largest capital expense in the park's history.
 The new area sits on 23 acre of land previously unoccupied by Hersheypark.
 Along with the expansion, Hershey announced plans to introduce a new entrance to the park, which will lead directly to the new section.
 The park's Carrousel was relocated from Founder's Way to Chocolatetown.
 The expansion, along with the rest of the park, opened on July 3, 2020, after being delayed due to the COVID-19 pandemic.
 The Chocolatier Restaurant, The Sweeterie, and Milton's Ice Cream Parlor were rescheduled to open in 2021.
 All three locations as well as the Hersheypark Supply Co. main gift shop are open year-round even when the park is closed.

 It is now the first area one encounters when entering the park.
 It replaced the former Tudor Square and Rhineland buildings that were built during the park's retheming in the 1970s.
 There are only a few remaining buildings from the Rhineland section towards the back of the area, where it becomes Founder's Way.